Namesake

 Founder & editor

-Originally from England, K. e.
-Nicholson is now based in Warrane, splitting her time between neuroscience and literature.
+Originally from England, Katherine e.
+Nicholson is now based in Warrane, splitting her time between science and literature.
 She is a lover of words and astrocytes, and big green fields.
-Her writing has been published by journals such as Meanjin and Island Magazine, or under her pseudonym by Aniko Press.
-Currently, she is busy completing her double BA, drafting her debut novel and working with a team of scientists researching glioblastoma biomarkers.
+She has degrees in both literature and neuroscience, and her writing has been published by journals such as Meanjin and Island Magazine.
+Currently, she is busy with her master's thesis and drafting her debut novel.